Liyubov/hypergraph_structures/README.md

 # methods to work with hypergraphs structures
 Repository for collection of computer science methods and mathematical approaches to work with hypergraph structures.
+Some of the details and motivation to develop this techniques is explained here https://sites.google.com/view/liubovkmatematike/research-projects/graphs-and-hypergraphs

 ## methods comparison